Code-Institute-Submissions/McHugh1894-Milestone-Project-4/README.md

 - Black (#000) was chosen as the background colour for the navbar and footer.

-- Sky Blue (#87ceeb) was used for all buttons, discount banner and footer social media logos that are on the black background as it goes well with the hero image, as well as making a good contrast with the black background.

 - White (#fff) was used as the backgorund, and black (#000) was used for the text on all pages other than the landing page so that the background and text do not detract from the products displayed.

-- Balloon Blue (#2B60DE) was used for Logo of the website/company.

 ### Typography: